Yubico/arkg-rfc/draft-bradleylundberg-arkg-00.md

 ### The function ARKG-Derive-Public-Key

-This function is performed by the holder of the ARKG seed public key `(pk_kem, pk_bl)`.
+This function is performed by the subordinate party, which holds the ARKG public seed `pk = (pk_kem, pk_bl)`.
-The resulting public key `pk'` can be provided to external parties to use in asymmetric cryptography protocols.
+The resulting public key `pk'` can be provided to external parties to use in asymmetric cryptography protocols, and the resulting key handle `kh` can be used by the delegating party to derive the private key corresponding to `pk'`.

-The resulting key handle `kh` can be used by the holder of the ARKG seed private key to derive the private key corresponding to `pk'`.
+This function may be invoked any number of times with the same public seed, in order to generate any number of public keys.

 ```
 ARKG-Derive-Public-Key((pk_kem, pk_bl), info) -> (pk', kh)